kimi1723/advanced-landing-page/tasks/71_binary-encode/README.md

 ### Binary Encode

-Return an binary string of passed English sentance.
+Return a binary string of passed English sentence.

 The binary string will be space separated.

 Helpful links: